 Warmth accounted for 35 percent of each bag's overall score, followed by comfort (25 percent), features (25 percent) and packed size (15 percent).
-When we tallied the results, the Grande's amazing warmth and incredible comfort resulted in it receiving our overall highest score.
+When we tallied the results, the Grande's fantastic warmth and incredible comfort resulted in it receiving our overall highest score again this year.

-We spent a 20-degree night in Bryce Canyon National Park in the back of a pick-up truck and stayed toasty all night in the Grande.
-Although this bag doesn't come with zipper draft tubes, its overstuffed insulation and soft poly-cotton flannel is so thick it completely seals off the zipper and prevents any cold air from sneaking up on your backside or your toes during a cold mountain camp out.
-During our laser thermometer test, the Grande maintained the highest interior temperature at 87 degrees.
-Followed by the Slumberjack Country Squire 0 at 81 degrees.
-Likewise, during our ice test, the Grande proved its impressive insulating abilities by maintaining the lowest interior temperature at 36-degrees, followed by the Slumberjack at 37-degrees.
+We spent a night in Bryce Canyon National Park in the back of a pick-up truck with close-to-freezing temps and stayed toasty all night in the Grande.
+Although this bag doesn't come with zipper draft tubes, its overstuffed insulation and soft polycotton flannel are so thick that they completely seal off the zipper and prevents any cold air from sneaking up on your backside or your toes during a cold, mountain camp out.
+During our laser thermometer test, the Grande maintained the highest interior temperature at 90 degrees.

 As we said, our warmth score accounts for 35 percent of each bag's overall score, which is why this big boy tipped the scales with our highest overall performance score.

-Coming in as the third-largest bag we tested, the Grande scored 9 out of 10 in terms of comfort.
-Its spacious design (81 X 39) — topped only by the Teton Sports Celsius XXL and the Slumberjack Country Squire — can nearly swallow a tired camper whole.
+Coming in as the third-largest bag we tested, the Grande earned a high score in comfort.
+Its spacious design (81 x 39 inches) — topped only by the Teton Sports Celsius XXL and the Slumberjack Country Squire — can nearly swallow a tired camper whole.
 Additionally, its smooth, soft, flannel lining is easy on the skin and allows for all of the tossing and turning that comes with sleeping away from home.

 If you're looking for petite and well-mannered, this is not your bag.
-The Grande is big, bulky, heavy, and a tiny bit hard to roll up or stuff into its storage bag exactly what a camp bag should be, in our opinion.
+The Grande is big, bulky, heavy, and a tiny bit hard to roll up or stuff into its storage bag.
+(We're fine making these concessions in exchange for high comfort scores.)
 When it comes to packed size, the Grande comes in next to last in terms of compactness, followed by the massive Slumberjack Country Squire.

 You'll notice that even though the Slumberjack is bigger than the Wenzel, we gave the Wenzel the lowest score for packed size than all of the bags.
 This is because the Wenzel is a little more difficult to roll up and stow than the Slumberjack.

-There's no doubt about it, the Grande is a tough, no frills, bring-your-lunch-pail-to-work, extra large, furnace of a sleeping bag that is built to withstand years and years of chilly nights.
+The Grande is a tough, no-frills, get-down-to-brass-tacks, extra large, furnace of a sleeping bag that is built to withstand years and years of chilly nights.
 This bag is ideal for trailer, tent, truck-bed or right-on-the-ground camping.

-We were amazed by this bag's ability to perform at such a high level with such a relatively low price tag.
-This Editors' Choice Award Winner doesn't have it all but it doesn't need it.
-Its price, warmth, comfort, size and construction trumps any other factor we studied.
+For the second year running, we were amazed by this bag's ability to perform at such a high level with such a relatively reasonable price tag.
+This Editors' Choice Award Winner doesn't have it all, but it doesn't need it.
+Its price, warmth, comfort, size, and construction trumps any other factor we studied.